timbertson/fetlock/doc/nix-api.md

 There is also a `shell` toplevel attribute.

-This gives you a standalone shell with fetlock plus the given development utilities.
+This gives you a standalone shell with fetlock and all supported backend tools.

 ## load